Sergio-Ezequiel-Castro/kenai/README.md

 # kenai
-This app's purpose is to address day to day reminders and tasks for the average person, it has the name of my dog on it.
+This app's purpose is to provide information on your car's service, it has the name of my dog on it.